dustywhite7/Econ8310/SlidesCode/9 - Random Forest.md

 Why?
 - NOT because we care if everyone has their opinion heard (see history of voting eligibility)
-- Because large groups of people, when their opinions are averaged, make good choices
+- Because large groups of people, when their opinions are averaged, make ~~good~~ better choices

 ---